Medical Services

 Climate-Specific Health Risks

-Our medics are prepared for earthquake and tsunami risk, typhoon season from June to October, extreme summer humidity, volcanic activity near active sites, and heavy snowfall in Hokkaido.
-Every risk assessment accounts for Japan's specific environmental challenges.
+Our medics are ready for earthquake and tsunami risk and for typhoon season from June to October.
+They also plan for fierce summer humidity, volcanic activity near active sites, and heavy snow in Hokkaido.
+Each risk assessment weighs the local challenge of the exact site.

 04.